deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/03-telegraf.md

 # Viewing Telegraf Data

-The metrics in Telegraf will be stored in the `ext_metrics` database of DeepFlow.
+Metrics from Telegraf will be stored in DeepFlow's `ext_metrics` database.
 To reduce the number of tables, DeepFlow will store all Measurements in a single ClickHouse Table, but users will still see a series of data tables corresponding to the original Telegraf Measurements.
 The original tags of Telegraf metrics can be referenced via tag.XXX, and metric values can be referenced via metrics.YYY.